ahsan-0/GameOfLifeAPI/Readme.md

 # GameOfLife Backend API
-An API create using Django Rest Framework and Pymongo
+An API created using Django Rest Framework along with Pymong and MongoDB.
+It is hosted using Microsoft Azure

 ## SETUP